utdata/icj-class/js/js-class-05.md

 Using the [Document Object Model](https://www.w3schools.com/js/js_htmldom_elements.asp), we can find any named element on our HTML page.
 Once we "have" that object, we can find its various properties, like how long it is, or the contents of the tag, etc.

 The easiest way to do this is with `document.getElementByID("id_name_here")`.
-Once we have "have" the element, we can access its properties and methods.
+Once we "have" the element, we can access its properties and methods.
 Using this, we can "get" the contents of the forms and put them into variables in our function.

 (If time: It might be worth showing in class how to use the Console to test how to access the DOM using `document.getElementById("nameForm").first.value`).

 - In our `makeBetterName()` function, remove the three arguments inside the parenthesis.
-- Add the following three lines before the IF in your `makeBetterName` function:
+- Add the following three lines inside the function before the IF in your `makeBetterName` function:

 ```js
 let fName = document.getElementById("nameForm").first.value;